Joseph Muscat: Education

-Muscat received his formal education at the Government Primary School in St. Paul's Bay, Stella Maris and St. Aloysius' College.
+Muscat attended the Government Primary School in St. Paul's Bay, Stella Maris and St. Aloysius' College.
 Educated at St. Aloysius' in the 1980s, Muscat experienced the closure of Church schools by the Labour government of the day.
 This experience was reflected in the Labour party's 2013 manifesto with a pledge to continue financially supporting Church schools.

-He graduated Bachelor of Commerce in Management and Public Policy (University of Malta, 1995), Bachelor of Arts with Honours in Public Policy (University of Malta, 1996), and Master of Arts in European Studies (University of Malta, 1997).
+Muscat graduated with a Bachelor of Commerce in Management and Public Policy (University of Malta, 1995), a Bachelor of Arts with Honours in Public Policy (University of Malta, 1996), and a Master of Arts in European Studies (University of Malta, 1997).
 In 2007, he attained a Doctorate of Philosophy in Management Research from the University of Bristol with a thesis on Fordism, multinationals and SMEs in Malta, written during Muscat's term as MEP.

-The works of Mario Vella are quoted in Muscat's thesis and, according to Daphne Caruana Galizia, Vella could have himself authored certain parts of it.